manticoresoftware/manticoresearch/docs/getting-started/docker.rst

     $ docker run --name manticore -p 9306:9306 -d manticoresearch/manticore

-The Manticore Search container  doesn't have a persistent storage and in case the container is stopped, any changes  are lost.

-For persistence, there are 3 folders that can be mounted locally:
+or using composition:

+.. code-block:: bash

+    version: '2.2'

+    services:

+      manticore:
+        image: manticoresearch/manticore:nodemode
+        restart: always
+        ulimits:
+            nproc: 65535
+            nofile:
+                soft: 65535
+                hard: 65535
+            memlock:
+                soft: -1
+                hard: -1

+Configuration file is located at `/etc/manticoresearch/manticore.conf` .
+Data dir is by default at `/var/lib/manticore` as volume.
+Logs are located at `/var/log/manticore`.

 * /etc/manticoresearch - location of manticore.conf
-* /var/lib/manticore/data - used for index files
+* /var/lib/manticore - used for index files
 * /var/lib/manticore/log -  used for log files

-The run command becomes:

-.. code-block:: bash

-   $ docker run --name manticore -v ~/manticore/etc/:/etc/manticoresearch/ -v ~/manticore/data/:/var/lib/manticore/data -v ~/manticore/logs/:/var/lib/manticore/log -p 9306:9306 -d manticoresearch/manticore

-In `~/manticore/` you need to create the `etc/` , `data/` and `logs/` folders, as well as add a valid   `manticore.conf <https://github.com/manticoresoftware/docker/blob/master/manticore.conf>`__   in `~/manticore/etc/`.
+By default a small sql file is run to create a sample RT index.

 Running queries
 ~~~~~~~~~~~~~~~